apollo

 Diet & Lifestyle Advise

-- Tobacco inhibits the absorption of important vitamins, and nutrients, such as calcium, vitamins C and D. Thus, take more fruits and vegetables into the diet, which will help to restore these nutrients and reduce cravings to smoke.
+• Tobacco inhibits the absorption of important vitamins and nutrients, such as calcium, vitamins C and D. Thus, taking more fruits and vegetables into the diet will help to restore these nutrients and reduce cravings to smoke.

-- Chewing gum and mints are the best way to keep your mouth busy, especially when you feel the urge to smoke, so try to chew gums more.
+• Chewing gum and mints are the best way to keep your mouth busy, especially when you feel the urge to smoke, so try to chew gum more.

-- Physical workouts can help a person overcome tobacco cravings.
-When a person gets involved in physical exercise like cycling, running, and walking, their attention gets diverted to exercise, and they do not feel the urge to take nicotine for some time.
+• Physical workouts can help a person overcome tobacco cravings.
+When a person engages in physical activities like cycling, running, and walking, their attention shifts to exercise, and they do not feel the urge to smoke for some time.

 Patients Concern